The Guide to Affordable Visits in Prague

 |Cathedral and architecture in Prague.

-The best — and cheapest — way of seeing Prague is on foot.
+The best — and cheapest — way to see Prague is on foot.

 Living in the Czech Republic, I have had many occasion to act as impromptu Tour Guide for first-time visitors to Prague.